Fractal

 New business models require very different cost and performance capabilities than today’s data centers (whether they are in the cloud or on-premise) can provide.

-New business model innovators have begun experimenting with Fractal Programming.
+New business model innovators have begun experimenting with Fractal Computing.

-Fractal Programming is the next step beyond microservices and containers.
+Fractal Computing is the next step beyond microservices and containers.

-Fractal Programming enables entirely new outcomes because it is not limited by the current, obsolete tech stack.
+Fractal Computing enables entirely new outcomes because it is not limited by the current, obsolete tech stack.

-Early Fractal Programming applications produced previously unobtainable outcomes.
+Early Fractal Computing applications produced previously unobtainable outcomes.

 For example, a legacy billing app that ran for 93 hours in a data center now runs in less than a minute on a $2,000 commodity hardware platform.